xolox/vim-lua-ftplugin/README.md

 Now when you type Control-X Control-O Vim will hang for a moment, after which you should be presented with an enormous list of completion candidates :-)

+### The `lua_define_completion_mappings` option

+By default the Lua file type plug-in defines insert mode mappings so that the plug-in is called whenever you type a single quote, double quote or a dot inside a Lua buffer.
+This enables context sensitive completion.
+If you don't like these mappings you can set this option to zero (false).
+In that case the mappings will not be defined.

 ## Contact

 If you have questions, bug reports, suggestions, etc. the author can be contacted at <peter@peterodding.com>.
 The latest version is available at <http://peterodding.com/code/vim/lua-ftplugin> and <http://github.com/xolox/vim-lua-ftplugin>.
 If you like this plug-in please vote for it on [Vim Online][script].